cdgn-coding/gulp-deamdify/readme.md

 ## Reason to be

-1. It can be used with gulp-umd, which takes one file to wrap.
+1. It can be used with gulp-umd in order to take a library written under AMD format and compile it to UMD format, so it can be later used with RequireJs and CommonJs.

-2. It is possible to use Typescript and transpile with AMD format, then use this plugin along with gulp-umd to generate good autonomous code from strong sources.
+2. It is possible to transpile Typescript to Javascript using AMD module resolution, and transform the result to code that does not depend on external dependencies.

-3. Alternative to Babel's deamdify, since it can be used with Typescript or CoffeeScript
+3. It is an alternative to Babel's deamdify, since it can be used with Typescript or CoffeeScript.

 ## Usage